-Life is a series of changes: we change physically and mentally as we grow, develop and learn.
+Life is a series of change: we change physically and mentally as we grow, develop and learn.
 We change from being in school to going to work.
 We change from traveling the world to settling down and raising a family.
 We change from raising a family to being retired.
 We learn more about the world or get distance from people who thought one way, and we find that our point of view shifts, or our empathy lies in unexpected places.

 Change is how we adapt and survive as a species and within our individual lives.